 - A Nightmare on Elm Street: Part of Freddy's backstory is that he was arrested and convicted of being a serial killer who targeted children, then was released because his arrest warrant was signed in the wrong place.
 In the TV spinoff's pilot, it was because he hadn't been read his rights.
 Two invocations of this trope for the price of one incident!

 - In Pacific Heights, Michael Keaton engages in various outrageous illegal acts against his landlords, who are thwarted from any recourse by a system of indifferent police, judges and attorneys, as well as Keaton using the Loophole.
-This movie was a nonstop sequence of Hollywood Law and later Vigilante Justice as the victims were driven to take the law into their own hands—which the police even stated would be the only real recourse.
+This movie was a nonstop sequence of Hollywood Law and later Vigilante Execution as the victims were driven to take the law into their own hands—which the police even stated would be the only real recourse.

 - Super Lawyer: Gene Hackman.
 He's evil, has a command center filled with computer screens, and apparently capable of quickly breaking into encrypted files.

 - Dream Team: Dustin Hoffman and the two conspiring protagonists.
-In real life, it would mean serious prison time if caught.
-(Just as with Hackman's own attempted jury tampering.)
+In real life, it would mean serious prison time if caught (just as with Hackman's own attempted jury tampering.)

 - Deus ex Machina Lawyer: The Hero lawyer only wins because one of the Super Lawyer's employees betrays him.

 - Played for laughs in both Reckless Kelly and Rocky and Bullwinkle in which celebrities are legally exempt from any laws.